netdata/netdata/packaging/installer/methods/source.md

     the contents of `packaging/ebpf.version` in your Netdata sources.
 2. Go to https://github.com/netdata/kernel-collector/releases, select the
     required release, and download the `netdata-kernel-collector-*.tar.xz`
-    file for the libc variant your system uses (eithe rmusl or glibc).
+    file for the libc variant your system uses (either rmusl or glibc).
 3. Extract the contents of the archive to a temporary location, and then copy all of the `.o` and `.so.*` files and the contents of the `library/` directory to `/usr/libexec/netdata/plugins.d` or the equivalent location